Hurricane Katrina's Floods

 - First, take a look at this animated radar view of Hurricane Katrina as it made landfall along the Gulf Coast.
 Where did the hurricane's heaviest rain bands (red and yellow) strike?

-- Check out this false-color NOAA flood map New Orleans.
+- Check out this false-color NOAA flood map of New Orleans.
 Which colors show the worst flooding in the city?

 - Look at this false-color map of Hurricane Katrina's rain rate.
 Which color shows the highest rain rate?